yaa110/go-persian-calendar/README.md

 **Go Persian Calendar** provides functionality for conversion among Persian (Solar Hijri) and Gregorian calendars.
 A Julian calendar is used as an interface for all conversions.
 The package name is `ptime` and it is compatible with the package [time](https://golang.org/pkg/time).
 All months are available with both Iranian and Dari Persian names.
 This source code is licensed under MIT license that can be found in the LICENSE file.

+## CLI

+There is a CLI frontend available at [jalalicli](https://github.com/NightMachinary/jalalicli).

 ## Installation

 This assumes you're using go modules, and have set up your `go.mod` file,